SlenderLizard/go-gin-todo-api/README.md

 ## Personal Todo API

 A secure RESTful Backend API build with GO(1.25.5) and Gin, implements JWT authentication and in-memory data management.
-In-memory could .be changed with db implementation later.
+In-memory could be changed with db implementation later.

 ## Packages